JamesSullivan/Solr-on-OpenShift-with-Tomcat/README.md

 ### Copy the solr config files over
     cp -r solr-4.6.1/example/solr tomcat/diy/tomcat/

+### Custom configuration of solrconfig.xml and schema.xml files
+If you need a custom configuration for your solr set up now is the time to edit the files in tomcat/diy/tomcat/solr/collection1/conf

 ### Tomcat Security
 Edit tomcat/diy/tomcat/conf/tomcat-users.xml.
 Replace everything within the ``` <tomcat-user>``` element with (using your own username and password) and save: